J0NTrollston/ADC-and-DAC-Design/ADC_Design/README.md

 | 0.21 | 0000 |

 When designing the 4-bit Flash ADC, using a K-Map was an obvious no as they already become a hastle to solve for 5 and 6 variables.
 As the 4-bit Flash ADC was going to have 16 variables into the priority encoder, I had to look elsewhere.
 I did consider using the Quine-McCluskey Method since it could hand way more variables than a K-Map.
 But considering space constraints and unnecessary complexity that would be added to the project, I decided to us a different approach.
 The SN74LS148N is an 8-to-3 line priority encoder which could be cascaded and create a 16-to-4 line encoder.
-At the time of writing this, I am sill in the process of working this out.
+Although the inputs are active low, we can invert the signals coming in and out as to use it with our existing logic.

 ### Testing methodology or results